SmartTeleMax/MaSha/README.md

 * 'regexp' — regular expression that describes word.
 * 'selectable' — HTMLElement or its id, that contains selectable text.
 * 'marker' — HTMLElement or its id, that contains marker icon to be displayed on text selection.
+If element with given id is not found, an &lt;a/&gt; element is created.
 * 'ignored' - Filter function, that allows to ignore specified HTMLElement as selection target.
 Should return true if element must be ignored; otherwise false.
 * 'onMark' — Callback function that fired on text selection.
 * 'onUnmark' — Callback function that fired on text deselection.